 … And for best results, take one at sunset.

-On our first trip to Budapest, we watched the sun go down and the city lights come on from the water, and it was one of those magical travel moments that ended up sticking with us.
+On our first trip to Budapest, we watched the sun go down and the city lights come on from the water, and it was one of those magical travel moments that ended up sticking with us for years.

-Whether you opt for a more affordable group cruise or a more intimate and pricey dinner cruise, it’s definitely worth the splurge to hit the water while in Budapest.
+Whether you opt for an extremely affordable sightseeing cruise or a dinner cruise featuring Hungarian food and folk dancing, it’s definitely worth the splurge to hit the water while in Budapest.

 Begin at Central Market Hall.